top of page

 Where Are They Now? - Annette Steele, Paul Brand, Mandu

-Updated: Jun 16
+Updated: Jul 16

 Some people seem to vanish without a trace.
 Entertainers that you have loved and admired also go missing and you are left wondering what happened to them.
 Maybe some people choose to stay out of the public eye, but just as it is good to reconnect with an old school friend or a long lost relative it is also interesting to find out what happened to performers you have admired in the past.

 Annette Steele released some great singles in the late ‘60s and was a regular on television pop shows.
 But then she vanished, and nobody seems to know what happened to her.
 Melbourne singer/songwriter Paul Brand released albums on two major labels during the ‘70s, then disappeared and has not been heard of since.
-Eccentric Queensland singer Mandu recorded a concept album in the early 70’s which has been described as “one of the best and most original ever made in this country.”
+Eccentric Queensland singer Mandu recorded a concept album in the early 70’s which has been described as “one of the best and most original albums ever made in this country.”
 He then sang on two albums with Lobby Loyde’s Southern Electric and has not been seen since the mid-‘80s.

 There is not much known about these artists, but I have pieced together stories on each of these performers in the hope that it might uncover some more information about them.